Understanding Domestic Violence: Emotional Abuse, Sexual Abuse, & More

 Emotional abuse is not quite the same as mental abuse, but it is very similar, just more specific.
 The difference lies in the fact that emotional abuse is related to specific emotions the individual may experience that the abuser will either provoke or punish them.
 The abuser may continually insult their partner, cause them humiliation, or criticize their every action, breaking them down mentally and emotionally.
 They may also hurt them, then soothe and reassure them, only to promptly crush them emotionally once again afterward.
 This sent the individual on an emotional rollercoaster of confusion and conflicted feelings that can easily cause some pretty significant psychological damage and extreme emotional pain.
 It damages their confidence in themselves, their sanity, and their ability to function in a relationship.

 Emotional abuse is extremely significant yet extremely difficult to recognize as well.
-Often, an emotional abuser will start by attempting to veil their abuse by feigning concern for the partner or attempting to 'help' them in a way that causes embarrassment or hurt for the other partner.
+Often, an emotional abuser will start by attempting to veil their abuse by feigning concern for the partner or attempting to 'help' them in a way that causes embarrassment or hurt to the other partner.
 Cruelty masked with "good intentions" is an accurate way to describe this behavior.
 Constructive criticism or teasing is often a normal part of a relationship.
 Still, emotional abuse is when the lines of acceptable or not are very harshly crossed, not an accident.
 There will most definitely be a difference between those common and sometimes playful words of correction or advice compared to the damaging and intentional acts of emotional abuse.

 Financial abuse